 Step 2: Video interviews

-You don't need a high-end video camera or DSLR at your disposal to create a polished entry for your archive.
+You don’t need a high-end video camera or DSLR at your disposal to create a polished entry for your archive.
 A modern smartphone should do the trick, but consider a couple of add-ons.
 First and foremost, invest in a tripod.
 That will prevent shaky video while allowing you to keep attention focused on your family members.
-It's up to you if you prefer a full-size model or table top version, but the Komando Shop has a number of options.
-You'll still need an adapter to mount your smartphone to the tripod, and there are quite a few affordable options like this one on Amazon.
+It’s up to you if you prefer a full-size model or tabletop version.
+You’ll still need an adapter to mount your smartphone to the tripod, and there are quite a few affordable options like this one on Amazon.

 Another item to consider is a lavalier microphone, such as this noise-canceling model available on Amazon.
 You’ll get much better sound quality with less potential background noise by going this route.

 There could be family members who may not be comfortable to go on camera, so be prepared to conduct an audio-only interview.
 Keep that lavalier mic on hand, and use either a native voice memo app that’s built into your smartphone or find a reputable app you can download.